There is currently no drinking water at the park. Restrooms and showers are fully functional.

-The Visitor Center is the Lyman Lake Market.
-Hours may vary during different seasons, contact the park for current times.
-The Lyman Lake Market sells Day Use and Camping permits, Hunting and Fishing licenses plus ice, drinks and grocery items.
-The store carries supplies for camping, boating and fishing to include bait and tackle.
+The park Visitor Center is located within the Lyman Lake Market.
+Hours vary during the seasons, please contact the park for current hours of operation.
+The Market sells day use and camping permits, hunting and fishing licenses, plus ice, drinks and grocery items.
+The store also carries supplies for camping, boating and fishing to include bait and tackle.
 Books, toys, gift items, collectables and clothing are also featured.
-Firewood, propane and gasoline are also available.
+Firewood and propane are also available.

 Campers: If you have a reservation, proceed to your campsite.
 We will contact you during the day with your tags.
-If you do not have a reservation, chose a site that is not reserved.
-You may either return to the office when it is open or utilize the self-pay option for one (1) night.
-The self-pay station is located at the Visitor Center / Store.
+If you do not have a reservation, choose a site that is not reserved.
+You may either return to the office when it is open or utilize the self-pay option for one night.
+The self-pay station is located at the Visitor Center/Store.
 Maps and self-pay envelopes are provided at the station.

-Day Use: Utilize the Self-Pay Station.
+Day Use: Use the self-pay station.
 Envelopes and maps are located at the station.
-Price is $7.00 per vehicle.
+Price is $10.00 per vehicle.

 This park has modern, handicap accessible restrooms with hot water and flush toilets.
-Restrooms in the Cabin and Camping areas have showers.
-Use of showers and restrooms are included in the Camping and Day Use fee permits.
+Restrooms in the cabin and camping areas have clean showers, although toiletries are not included.
+Use of showers and restrooms is included for campers, or those of you renting a cabin.

-A dump station is available with payment of the $15 fee or at no extra fee to registered campers.
+A dump station is available with payment of the $5 fee.

 Lyman Lake Park Rules